Department website: https://www.chemistry.wvu.edu/

 - Completed applications for admission may be considered after the priority review deadlines on a space-available basis.

 - Exceptional applicants may be nominated by the Chemistry program for competitive University Fellowships.
 Qualified applicants will be notified if they are nominated.
-More information on WVU fellowships can be found here.
+More information on WVU fellowships can be found on the Graduate Education and Life Fellowships page.

 - At this time, the Chemistry program is not accepting applications to the MS program.